KevinTapol/SweetTreatVixen/README.md

 -[] Create new screen to gif of user interaction and Airtable data creation -[x] Create QRCode for website url
 <img src="./public/imgs/qrcode.jpg" width="100%" alt="#"/>
+-[x] create a separate airtable for Marlet since free tier includes emails only from collaborators